 Jean Paul Lemieux: Life & Work describes the extraordinary vision of this master of figures.
 His unembellished paintings create a rich human contact that is astonishingly moving.
 Lemieux’s instantly recognizable work resonates with viewers for its universal representations of the human condition, space, and time.
 As a draftsman, painter, illustrator, and muralist, Lemieux forged a distinctive artistic personality that, beginning in 1956, brought him international recognition.
 His paintings, charged with the passing of time and the smallness of human beings relative to the vast landscapes of Canada, are as revered today as when they were made.

-Dr. Michèle Grandbois was a curator at the Musée national des beaux-arts du Québec (1987–2014).
+Michèle Grandbois was a curator at the Musée national des beaux-arts du Québec (1987–2014).
 She has authored numerous monographs on Canadian artists, including Jean Dallaire, Clarence Gagnon, Marc-Aurèle Fortin, and Jean Paul Lemieux.
-In 1996 and 2011 she won the Award for Excellence in Research from the Canadian Museums Association.
+In 1996 and 2011 she won the Award of Outstanding Achievement in Research from the Canadian Museums Association.
 Her last curatorial project was the exhibition Morrice and Lyman in the Company of Matisse in 2014.
 She now devotes herself to writing.